25Ericcheong/go-fundamentals/README.md

 }
 ```

-- The above is a cool way of declaring a variable that will be assigned and return within a function (just my opinion - never seen such a syntax).
+- The above is a way of declaring a variable that will be assigned and return within a function (just my opinion - never seen such a syntax).
 The `prefix` will be assigned a `"zero"` value on the type (for a string it is `""` and for an int type it would be `0`). `return` will return the `prefix` variable declared in the method's signature.
 - Function names starting with a lowercase letter would be private and anything that starts with an uppercase will be used publicly.

 ### Integers